GKD-stack/DSC180A-Quarter1-Project/README.md

 The project began with individual contributions from students.
 The checkpoint written report also started out as individual efforts, but it turned into a collaborative effort, consolidating the findings and insights gained throughout the project.
-All coding tasks in this repository were independently completed by Gurman Dhaliwal.
+Unless otherwise specified in the file name, all coding tasks in this repository were independently completed by Gurman Dhaliwal.